abokmadaki/BEAT3-LANDING-PAGE/README.md

    cd beat3-landing-page
    ```

-3. Open `index.html` in your preferred web browser.
+3. Open `index.html` in your preferred web browser either Edge App or Chrome Browser, make sure to utilize the Dev Tools feature

 That's it!
 You should now see the Beat3 landing page.